-Home security systems, fire sprinklers, impact-resistant garage doors and windows, water-leak sensors, and other preventative features can all lead to discounts on your homeowners insurance rates.
-Taking measures to better protect your home and decrease the likelihood of storm damage or burglary lowers your policy cost for a couple of reasons: it directly lowers the risk of damage or loss, and it signals to your insurance company that you provide your property with proper care and upkeep.
+Taking measures to better protect your home and decrease the likelihood of storm damage or burglary lowers your policy cost for a couple of reasons: It directly lowers the risk of damage or loss, and it signals to your insurance company that you take proper care of your home.

-While policyholder age doesn’t have a huge impact on homeowners insurance rates, most insurers offer small discounts on coverage for senior citizens.
-Policyholders who are of the retirement age are more likely to spend more time around the home than younger policyholders who work a 9–5 job.
+While policyholder age doesn’t have a huge impact on homeowners insurance rates, most insurers offer small discounts on coverage for people 65 and older.
+Retired homeowners are more likely to spend more time around the home than younger homeowners who work a 9-to-5 job.
 More frequently occupied homes aren’t as prone to break-ins and sustained damage from house fires or burst pipes.
-For that reason, being a senior citizen can earn you a policy discount.

 Factors like where you live, your home’s replacement cost, and your policy deductible generally affect your home insurance premiums the most.